jeffreyevans/spatialEco/README.md

           morans.plot - Autocorrelation plot

-          mwCorr - (depreciated) A bivariate raster correlation using Dutilleul's modified t-test

           nni - Calculates the nearest neighbor index (NNI) as a measure of clustering or dispersal

           oli.aws - Download Landsat 8 - OLI from AWS.